-Figure 1.2: A high level structure of a digital switching system
+Figure 1.3 shows a high level structure of a local exchange or a switching system that provides access for subscribers.
 The subscriber lines are connected to line cards in the subscriber interface units.
 For availability performance and capacity reasons each subscriber interface unit might serve e.g. up-to 1000 subscribers (this is purely hypothetical, each vendor has its own dimensioning rules).
 So, a local switch serving 100000 subscribers would have something like 100 subscriber interface units.
 Each of them would use some number of internal PCM-lines for connections to the switching fabric.
-E.g. if each subscriber interface unit uses 4 internal PCM -lines, the total takes 400 PCM -lines from the switching fabric interface.
+E.g. if each subscriber interface unit uses 4 internal PCM -lines, the total takes 400 PCM - lines from the switching fabric interface.
 If the control computer capacities are such that 80 (PC-like) control computers are needed and each would be connected to the switching fabric also by 4 PCM-lines, this would consume 320 internal PCM -lines.
 As a result, still more than 7000 PCM lines would be available for connections to other equipment and to trunks towards neighboring exchanges.